Bhongir Lok Sabha constituency

 Bhongir Lok Sabha constituency is one of the 17 Lok Sabha constituencies in Telangana state in southern India.

-Komatireddy Venkat Reddy of Indian National Congress is currently representing the constituency for the third time.
+Chamala Kiran Kumar Reddy of Indian National Congress is currently representing the constituency for first time.

 History

 The constituency came into existence in 2008, following the implementation of delimitation of parliamentary constituencies based on the recommendations of the Delimitation Commission of India.

 Assembly segments

-Bhongir Lok Sabha constituency comprises the following Legislative Assembly segments:
+Bhuvanagiri Lok Sabha constituency comprises the following Legislative Assembly segments: